wpswings/woo-gift-cards-lite/readme.txt

 10. **Price Range** -This setting allows the customer to feed in the amount within the provided price range.
 11. **Selected Price** - This setting helps your customer to select the price from the provided list of options.
 12. **User Price** - In this setting the customer can enter the price amount of his choice.
-13. **Variable  Price** - In this setting, the customer can select the variable price option and add description.
+13. **Variable  Price** - In this setting, the customer can select the variable price option and add a description.
 13. **Minimum  Price** - In this setting, the customer can enter the price above the minimum set range.